genexplain/genexplain-api/README.md

 # genexplain-api #

 The [geneXplain](http://genexplain.com) API is a Java programming interface for the [geneXplain platform](http://genexplain.com/genexplain-platform/).
 The geneXplain platform is an online toolbox and workflow management system for a broad range of bioinformatic and systems biology applications.
 This API can be used to write Java programs that can invoke functionality of the platform through its web interface, e.g. for import and export of biological data, or to submit and monitor analysis jobs.
-Furthermore, platform tasks can be specified in [JSON](https://json.org) format and submitted using the executable jar file, enabling pipeline building in various programming languages.
+Furthermore, platform tasks can be specified in [JSON](https://json.org) format and submitted using the executable JAR file.
+Though not endowed with all possiblities of a programming language, the JSON interface facilitates, among other things, definition of templates, branch points, or nesting of tasks, so that one can build complex workflows from reusable components.
+It is intended to be applied as part of a dynamic and polyglot analysis environment that utilizes diverse programming languages and resources.

 ## Quick start ##

-A prerequisite for using the geneXplain platform is a user account which can be created for free [here](http://genexplain.com/genexplain-platform-registration/).
+A first step in using a geneXplain platform service is to sign into an existing user account.
+A server may offer a demo account to which one can connect through the API by omitting username and password.
+However, uploaded data or analysis results are accessible to everyone entering the demo workspace.
+A user account for the geneXplain platform can be created for free [here](http://genexplain.com/genexplain-platform-registration/).

 Here is a small example class that logs into the platform and retrieves the list of available analysis applications.
 Running the example requires three commandline parameters